Officials: 12 hurt in crash after NC school bus overturns - NewsBreak

 Officials: 12 hurt in crash after NC school bus overturns

-CLAYTON, N.C.
-(AP) — Twelve people were taken to a hospital with minor injuries after a school bus from a North Carolina high school overturned Monday afternoon, officials said.
+CLAYTON, N.C. — Twelve people were taken to a hospital with minor injuries after a school bus from a North Carolina high...www.wral.com

-Officials said the bus from Cleveland High School overturned on Polenta Road in Johnston County around 2:30 p.m., WRAL-TV reported.

-Twelve people on board, including the driver, were taken to a hospital for treatment, a county schools spokesperson said.
-All of the injuries were minor, according to the North Carolina State Highway Patrol.
+CLAYTON, N.C. — Twelve people were taken to a hospital with minor injuries after a school bus from a North Carolina high...www.wral.com

 Comments / 0